 You may still have some questions about lag bolts, even after perusing this guide.
 Many builders, from professionals to DIYers, still find that there's always plenty to learn.

 Perhaps you've decided to change out your lag bolts for something new.
 Is it safe to reuse already drilled lag pilot holes?

 In most cases, the answer is yes.
 However, be sure the lag you're using is the same dimensions and diameter as the one that was previously in the pilot hole.

 The new lag screws should also have the same pitch and thread shape, so as not to damage your building materials or loosen the hold.

 How Do You Choose the Right Size Lag Bolt?

 You should always start your lag bolt buying journey by measuring the media you're going to be using.
 Whether it's wood, concrete, or metal, you want to be sure you have a good idea of the size of the materials you're working with.

 In general, the lag bolt you purchase should be 1/4 inch shorter than the combined width of the pieces you're attaching.

 In most cases, 5/16 inch bolts will be used.
-But for heavier builds, you should consider topping with a 3/8 inch bolt.
+But for heavier builds, you should consider a 3/8 inch bolt or larger.